seahorn/seahorn.github.io/_posts/2017-05-27-seahorn-memory-safety.md

 the array bounds checks.
 For instance, if you execute the command:

 {% highlight c %}
-sea pf -O0 abc2.c --abc=global --show-invars
+sea abc -O0 abc2.c --show-invars
 {% endhighlight %}

 then you should see the following output: